Official Rules for the 2019 Werk It Podcast Accelerator Contest

 WNYC and WNYC Studios are a part of New York Public Radio, a New York not-for-profit organization.
 This contest and the Werk It festival are organized and conducted by New York Public Radio.

-RESTRICTIONS: Restrictions may apply.
-By participating in this contest, you agree to be bound by these official rules, and by all decisions of New York Public Radio staff and contest judges.
+Restrictions may apply.
+By participating in this contest, you agree to be bound by these official rules, and all decisions of New York Public Radio staff and contest judges.